doug65536/lrumap/README.md

 ### `new LruMap()`

-Creates a new empty map.
+Returns a new empty map.

 ### `length`